 How to Light a Living Room

 If there were one word to describe the work of San Francisco interior designer Nicole Hollis, it would be drama.
-Her projects emphasize negative space, and she often anchors this with daring, glamorous lighting.
+We sit down with her to discuss how to best light a modern living room.
+Her projects emphasize negative space, and she often anchors this with daring, glamorous modern lighting.
 For Hollis, the living room deserves the most attention, since it makes the biggest statement.
 Yet “more is not always better,” she says.
 Here, she explains why a restrained approach can be stunning and how a fixture can fill the need for furniture.

 NH: I prefer to choose fixtures that are over-scaled for the room.
 The bold size makes a statement in itself—and a fixture that is too small for the room looks wrong.
 I love anything by Ingo Maurer.
 He is my go-to-guy, especially his Floatation Suspension Lamp; it has a nice glow through the paper.